Takoloko/nexu_test/README.md

 ## INSTRUCTIONS ##

--Download the files
+- Download the files
--Install the required dependencies for the app.py program to execute -Run app.py on terminal
+- Install the required dependencies for the app.py program to execute
+- Run app.py on terminal
--Test the endpoints on browser
+- Test the endpoints on browser

 ## Funcionalities